nmac-dev/order-processing-system/README.md

     - compiled executable must be called "ordering"
  2. * [ ] Report

- ## Report
+ ### Report
  - 3 pages (Max)
  - Must describe:
    - overall design
-   - how classes support the fnctionality
+   - how classes support the functionality
    - assumptions made
    - (only if code does not work)
      - the testing performed to find the problem